-Why This is my Best White Cake Recipe
+Why This Is My Best White Cake Recipe

 - Soft & airy crumb

-- Moist, but not eggy
+- Fluffy, but not eggy

 - Pure sweet flavor

-- Stick-to-your-fork tender
+- Stick-to-your-fork moist & tender

 - Completely from scratch

-- Easy & approachable recipe
+- Easy & approachable dessert recipe

 White Cake Success Tips